MSI17819/Berlin_bike_theft_prediction/README.md

 In the future project can be improved by:
 - adding more data to dataset e.g. district longitude, latitude data
 - adding data about district density population
-- expand dataset not only bike thief but other crimes
+- expand dataset not only bike thief but other crimes e.g. car thief, robbery

 ## Acknowledgements